 In order for a complex system to work properly and take advantage of an integrated control system, the user must be able to control the most complete gear in the device itself - the motor.
 Mechanical work that used to be done by humans required control of torque, acceleration and deceleration rates, braking, and many other measures managed by control systems.
 But it's the ability to control speed accurately and efficiently that makes everything work.
-Lets Hiconics Global VFD manufacturer explore for you.
+Let Hiconics VFD manufacturer explore for you.

 To control motor speed in a range of applications, designers long ago created two different ways to manage motor speed.
 One is a variable frequency drive (VFD).
 In a VFD, the speed of the motor is changed by changing the voltage and frequency.
 Therefore, VFDs can only be used with AC motors.
 The second is a variable speed drive (VSD).
 Here, the VSD controls the motor speed only by changing the input voltage, allowing the VSD to be used for both AC and DC motors.
 There are other differences between the capabilities of the two drives.
 Aside from the difference between AC and DC motors, the application plays the biggest role in choosing the right drive.
 So what is the difference between VSD and VFD?